-It’s been a little while since I’ve updated and my apologies for that.
+It’s been a little while since I’ve updated, and my apologies for that.
 I’m at a bit of a crossroads for Subism.com.
-I greatly want to revamp the site to add a store, but I also want to integrate a responsive web design layout.
-Unfortunately, things require learning a lot and I’ve been pre-occupied.
+I want to revamp the site to add a store, but I also want to integrate a responsive web design layout.
+Unfortunately, things require learning a lot, and I’ve been pre-occupied.

-As you may recall, or if you scroll down approximately two entries, late last year I was working on a social media travel experiment.
+As you may recall, or if you scroll down two entries, late last year, I was working on a social media travel experiment.
 The gist of it was that I was backpacking through Europe via train.
-Along the way I was taking people’s suggestions and recommendations via social media or where to go, what to do with the intention of reporting it here and sharing the total findings at this year’s SXSW interactive festival.
+Along the way, I was taking people’s suggestions and recommendations via social media about where to go and what to do.
+The intention was to report it here and share the total findings at this year’s SXSW interactive festival.

-For a while I was posting daily, then it crept down to posting once per city and then finally I found out that the SXSW panel had been rejected.
-While that took a lot of the wind out of my sails I intended to keep going regardless.
-I kept collecting data and working on it daily just the same.
-I have a Moleskine notebook filled with notes, a ton of “starred” Tweets and gigabytes of photos to share.
+For a while, I was posting daily; then, it crept down to posting once per city, and then finally, I found out that the SXSW panel was rejected.
+While that took a lot of the wind out of my sails, I intended to keep going regardless.
+I kept collecting data and working on it daily, just the same.
+I have a Moleskine notebook filled with notes, a ton of “starred” Tweets, and gigabytes of photos to share.
 However, the issue that remains is what to do with it all.
-Without the panel as a destination, how the data would be presented requires a dramatic rethinking.
-I will compile it with conclusions at some point but right now, I’m unsure exactly what that will look like.
+Without the panel as a destination, how the data is presented requires dramatic rethinking.
+I will compile it with conclusions at some point, but right now, I’m unsure exactly what that will look like.

-Aside from the SXSW rejection my trip was suddenly cut short.
-This was due to a variety of personal reasons including a death in my family.
+Aside from the SXSW rejection, my trip was abruptly cut short due to a death in my family.
 Despite my abrupt return to the states, I had still planned to head back out towards Asia and Oceania.
-However after a little while it became clear that it simply wasn’t the right time for me to do so.
+However, after a little while, it became clear that it simply wasn’t the right time for me to do so.

 One of the things I will elaborate on very soon is something I’m calling The Impossible Year.
 Feel free to check it out ahead of time if you wish.

 PS – The book is still on sale!